 3) Add mixture to skillet with pork and toss, adding more cooking liquid by tablespoonfuls if dry.
 Season generously with black pepper.
 Divide your spaghetti carbonara with pork belly among bowls and serve.

-I hope you enjoy this delicious pasta dish?
+I hope you enjoy this delicious pasta dish!
+Pork belly carbonara is a family favorite at my house.
 Have you made spaghetti carbonara before?
 Have you cooked with pork belly before?
 Do you think you will give this pasta carbonara recipe with peas a try?